 Carolyn Arnold MBE

-Carolyn currently sits as a member on the Veterans Advisory and Pensions Committee and has recently handed over the Chair of Age NI Consultative Forum after serving three years.
-She is a volunteer with Home Start and Voices 4 Care The all Ireland Institute for Hospice and Palliative Care as well as being an active member of her local Church as Chair of the Community Core Mission Team.
-She has previous experience of committee work having been a member of Newtownabbey District Policing Partnership for 2 ½ years and 6 years on the Liaison Advisory Panel of Newtownabbey Senior Citizens Forum.
-Carolyn has a passionate interest in the welfare of older people and their right to receive proper care, respect and dignity.
+Carolyn is a member of the Veterans Advisory and Pensions Committee.
+She is a volunteer with Home Start and Voices 4 Care, The All Ireland Institute for Hospice and Palliative Care, as well as being Chair of the Community Core Mission Team in her church.
+She was a member of Newtownabbey District Policing Partnership for 2 ½ years and 6 years on the Liaison Advisory Panel of Newtownabbey Senior Citizens Forum.

-He retired in 2006 having spent 15 years as a police officer partly in Canada and returned home to N Ireland in 1977 where he spent 30 years as a local business owner and employer of around 30 staff in the food and retail sector.
+Robert retired in 2006 having worked 15 years as a police officer, partly spent in Canada, returning home to Northern Ireland in 1977 where he spent 30 years as a local business owner and employer in the food and retail sector.

 Dr Alan Blair

-Between 2007 and 2009, Alan also managed the Northern Ireland Review of Science, Technology, Engineering and Mathematics (STEM) on behalf of the Department for Employment and Learning and Department of Education.
-Alan has continued his association with STEM and has been a member of MATRIX, the Northern Ireland Science Industry Panel, since its inception in 2007.
+Alan has also been a member of MATRIX, the Northern Ireland Science Industry Panel, since its inception in 2007.
 He also sits on Minister Farry’s working groups on Advanced Manufacture and Agri-Food, and is a Board Member of the Northern Ireland Science Festival.

-Una is currently a Trustee on the Board of Extra Care Ni, a voluntary domiciliary care organisation.
-She also currently holds the position of Honorary Secretary on the Board of the Belfast Charitable Society (Clifton House), a voluntary Residential Care Home and Heritage Centre.
+Una is a Trustee on the Board of Extra Care NI, a voluntary domiciliary care organisation.
+She is also Honorary Secretary on the Board of the Belfast Charitable Society (Clifton House), a voluntary Residential Care Home and Heritage Centre.

 Short url for this webpage: www.ageni.org/board